fonorobert/thingie/README.md

 - 2 stepped knobs (an 8 step one and a 4 step one)

 Thingie also has 8 memory registers.
 4 registers can store up to 16 ascii characters, the other 4 can store up to 16 integers between -9999 and 9999.
 The screen's two lines are the 9th and 10th, special registers.
-Only characters can be written to them and the information written to them can't be read back.
-Otherwise they are written to the same way as other memory registers.
+Only characters can be written to them, otherwise they are written to the same way as other memory registers.

 ## ThingieScript

 ThingieScript is a simple language that can:

 - read and write memory registers
+- read current state of input peripherals
 - perform basic arithmetic
 - compare two values (both character and integer, result of comparison will be 1 or 0)
-- control program flow with "goto"
+- control program flow with `goto`
 - use "if" for conditional code execution
-- wait for user input via peripherals
+- wait for set length of time before continuing execution

+Looping can be achieved with a combination of `if` and `goto`.